b01/interception/README.md

-The purpose of this library is to record the request of URI resources and play them back from local cache.
+The purpose of this library is to record the request (1) of URI resources and play them back from local cache.
 When an interception stream wrapper is registered, for a given protocol, it will handle all URI request for that protocol.
 Acting as a middleman, the first request will be allowed so that it can be saved locally; this save is then played back for all subsequent calls.
 Please note that playback is indefinite, until the local cache is deleted, or the interception stream wrapper is unregistered.

-** Disclaimer: This library only work with PHP stream.
-The PHP cURL extension is not supported. **
+** Disclaimer: This library will only work with PHP streams.
+Other PHP extensions such as cURL, are not supported. **

+1 request - consist of the headers and the payload are saved as *.rsd 2 rsd - stand for "raw socket data" file.
+No encoding is done.

 ## Examples